andrewwhitehouse/learningrust.github.io/doc/20-aoc-day1-part1.md

 We use `cargo` to set up the project structure and run code.

+(To run these examples you'll need to install the Rust tools, by following the [installation instructions](https://doc.rust-lang.org/cargo/getting-started/installation.html).)

 `cargo init`

 Here's what the directory should look like: